Particle representations for stochastic partial differential equations with boundary conditions

-We have the following \begin{lemma} Suppose that Condition \ref{fwdreg} is satisfied.
-Almost surely, the set $\{t\geq 0:X_i(t)\in\partial D\}$ is a closed set with no isolated points and the collection of left-isolated points of this set is countable. \end{lemma} The proof of Lemma \ref{bdytimes} is the same as the proof of the analogous property for the zero set of one dimensional Brownian motion and uses the first and second properties in Condition \ref{fwdreg}.
-See for example the proof of \cite[Theorem 2.25]{MP10}. \begin{lemma} Suppose that Condition \ref{fwdreg} is satisfied.
-Almost surely,
+\begin{lemma} Almost surely, the set $\{t\geq 0:X(t)\in\partial D\}$ is a closed set with no isolated points and the collection of left-isolated points of this set is countable. \end{lemma}

+The proof of Lemma \ref{bdytimes} is the same as the proof of the analogous property for the zero set of one dimensional Brownian motion and uses the results in Lemma \ref{bndryreg}.
+See, for example, the proof of Theorem 2.28 in \cite{MP10}.